dimasbayu2108/Win_10_and_11_HomeSL_With_Update_No_Bloatware_Project/README.md

 - disable storage sense
 - disable driver update
 - set windows update to "notify and choose whether to download and install"
+- disable windows welcome experience after update windows
+- disable "suggest ways to get most out of windows and finish setting up this device"
+- disable tips and suggestion when using windows
+- disable automatic save my restartable apps and restart them when i sign back in
+- disable use my sign in info to automatic finish setting up after an update
+- disabe "get tips, tricks, and suggestions as you use windows"
+- disable "windows people icon" in taskbar
+- disable "news & interest" in taskbar

 # Note:
 - alasan mengapa pilih edisi home single language pada dasar instalasi ini karena kebanyakan perangkat memiliki lisensi bawaan windows yang edisi home single language